 Leading Webster into the Future

-The Chancellor is the principal leader for Webster University's global university system, with campuses on four continents and over 200,000 alumni.
-Daily leadership for this role includes strategy development and engagement of external audiences to grow the University's impact and reputation, leading the University's strategic vision, fundraising efforts and direct oversight of the offices below.
-Under Chancellor Stroble's decade leading Webster, the University's endowment has tripled.
-During the 2022-2023 academic year, Webster ranks 22nd in U.S. News & World Report's "Best Colleges" Midwest Regional category.
+The Chancellor is the principal leader for Webster University's global university system, with campuses on three continents and over 200,000 alumni.
+Daily leadership for this role includes strategy development and engagement of external audiences to grow the University's impact and reputation, leading the University's strategic vision and advancement efforts.
+Webster is consistently ranked among U.S. News & World Report’s annual “Best Colleges” in categories that include “Best Colleges for Veterans” and “Best Value Schools,” as well as ranking in the top 20% for the Midwest Regional category.

 Webster's student ambassadors